Team-Blurbit/Blurbit/README.md

 **Required Must-have Stories**
 * AS A user, I WANT to scan a barcode, SO THAT I can read reviews.
-* AS A user, I WANT to "expand" to long reviews, SO THAT I can read them easily.
+* AS A user, I WANT to "expand" long reviews, SO THAT I can read them easily.
 * AS A user, I WANT to view my search history, SO THAT I can recall past results.
-* AS A user, I WANT to view nearby stores, SO THAT I may purchase the product.
+* AS A user, I WANT to view nearby stores, SO THAT I may visit the store.
 * AS A user, I WANT to view store details, SO THAT I can determine if the store meets my criteria.
 * AS A system, I WANT to present the user with recommendations, SO THAT sales increase.
-* AS A user, I WANT to find nearby bookstores by location, SO THAT I can find a bookstore to go to.

 **Optional Nice-to-have Stories**